 But downturns in the global economy and the wider travel industry can cause cruise stocks to take a major plunge.

-The cruise ship industry is interconnected with a wide variety of different industries and sectors that help keep it afloat.
+The cruise ship industry is connected to a wide variety of businesses that help keep it afloat.
 For instance, cruise ships need large amounts of fuel to operate.
-If volatility erupts in the energy sector and fuel prices rise, it may take a toll on the earnings of cruise line companies.
-Here are examples of other sectors that can affect cruise ship stocks.
+If volatility erupts in the energy sector and fuel prices rise, it may take a toll on cruise line company earnings.

-And of course, travel restrictions can mean fewer people on cruise ships and less money in the pockets of the cruise companies.
-This is evident now in the midst of the COVID-19 fog.
+And of course, travel restrictions mean fewer people on cruise ships and less money in the pockets of cruise companies — as made evident by the COVID-19 pandemic.

-COVID-19 has taken a toll on a broad range of businesses across the globe, one of the hardest hit sectors has been the cruise line industry.
+COVID-19 took its toll on a broad range of businesses across the globe, but one of the hardest-hit sectors was the cruise line industry.

 To invest, you’ll need a brokerage account.
 Explore your options below.

-Cruise ship stocks are swimming through rough waters after enjoying the high seas.
-The sector took a major hit from COVID-19, but evidence suggests the industry is working diligently with healthcare professionals to recover.
-The extent to which it recovers, if at all, is uncertain.
+Cruise ship stocks took a major hit from COVID-19, but evidence suggests the industry is working diligently to recover.
+The extent to which it recovers and how it will take remains uncertain.

 Depending on the type of investor you are, this may look like and immense risk or an opportunity.
 It’s important to do your due diligence and carefully analyze cruise ship stocks and your own risk tolerance before investing.